This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 Like with keyword research, there’s a lot of nuance to explore beyond the scope of this post.
 But this will give you the gist of the most common ways to satisfy those searches.

-This is the most obvious aspect of B2B SEO: do what you can to rank for your product category.
-There’s a lot to explore here, but you should at least make sure you’ve done the following:
+That is much easier said than done.
+There’s a lot to explore here, but at the very least you should make sure you’ve done the following:

-• Mention your product category in tandem with your brand name when you’re writing content—especially when you’re writing content that lives on another site.
-(It should definitely be in your “about” boilerplate for press releases.)
+- Mention your product category in tandem with your brand name when you’re writing content—especially when you’re writing content that lives on another site.
+(It should definitely be in your “about” boilerplate for press releases, company LinkedIn profile, and position descriptions of C-level individuals’ LinkedIn resumes.)

 Now that we’ve covered the obvious, let’s look at how to gain traffic for those other topics you grouped together.